What are B2B Payments: A Guide to Streamlining Payment Acceptance

 The lack of integration between systems makes it difficult for businesses to work with partners using more modern, digital payment methods.
 Traditional payment methods offer limited payment data, often only listing payment amount and date.
 This makes it difficult for AR teams to quickly identify which outstanding invoice a payment should be applied to.

-Benefits of digital B2B payments
+Benefits of digital B2B payment solutions

-The good news is that digital B2B payment solutions can solve nearly all the challenges presented by their traditional, offline counterparts.
+The good news is that digital B2B payment software can solve nearly all the challenges presented by their traditional, offline counterparts.
 And luckily, finance leaders believe their buyers are ready to transition to making payments digitally

 Further optimizing these digital methods through automation generates additional business benefits, like improving accounts receivable processes and customer experience.